astro-informatics/s2fft/docs/sampling.rst

 Sampling Schemes
 ================

-..
-FIXME give the table a reference!

 The structure of the algorithms implemented in ``S2FFT`` can support a number of sampling schemes.
 On this page we give a brief overview and comparison of the sampling schemes that are supported, which largely follows the review in section 4.2 of [#price_mcewen_2025]_ .
-A summary of the key differences between the supported sampling schemes is also provided in the table below, with further information available in the dedicated section for each scheme.
+A summary of the key differences between the supported sampling schemes is also provided :ref:`in the table below <sampling-comparison-table>`, with further information available in the dedicated section for each scheme.

-Most public ``S2FFT`` functions accept a ``sampling`` optional argument, which will be interpreted as the sampling scheme to be used in that call to the function.
-Sampling schemes are specified by providing the corresponding character string to the ``sampling`` argument (see the table below).
-Not all functions support all available sampling schemes; the function docstring will clarify which schemes are accepted by the function.
+.. _sampling-comparison-table:

 .. list-table:: At-a-glance comparison of sampling schemes
     :header-rows: 1